-- a) set up a network of sensors and ignore the potential security risks in the protocols used to transport sensor data.
+- Set up a network of sensors and ignore the potential security risks in the protocols used to transport sensor data.

-- b) ignore common best practices regarding network security.
+- Ignore common best practices regarding network security.

 Closely managed private IoT platforms can have security breaches but they are typically managed and kept up to date with the latest security patches by Security Engineers from the company that developed the software.
 The real challenge, presented by IoT, is how to protect huge networks of completely unattended and unmanaged devices.